 Reader Fotobrad posted a question about how to time earning those 110k points in Ask Lucky:

 I’ve read about applying for both SW cards AFTER Oct.
-1st, but BEFORE the offers for the 60K end on Oct 4th, and also about applying now, and delaying my account closing day for a couple of weeks.
+1st, but BEFORE the offers end on Oct 4th, and also about applying now, and delaying my account closing day for a couple of weeks.
 I’m confused.
 I would like to earn the pass for ’18 AND ’19.
 When should I apply???

 There’s already some great advice over in the forum, but I figured I’d address the question here as well, as this can be a bit tricky.